Tremissis

-The tremissis or tremis (Greek: τριμίσιον, trimision) was a small solid gold coin of Late Antiquity.
+The tremissis or tremis (Greek: τριμίσιον, trimision) was a small pure gold coin of Late Antiquity.
 Its name, meaning "a third of a unit", formed by analogy with semissis (half of a unit), indicated its value relative to the solidus.
 It was introduced into Roman currency in the 380s by the Emperor Theodosius I and initially weighed 8 siliquae (equivalent to 1.52 grams).

 Roman tremisses continued to be commonly minted into the reign of Leo III (717–741), but thereafter they were only rarely struck in the east of the empire, probably only for ceremonial uses, until the reign of Basil I (867–886), after which they disappeared.
 Nevertheless, the coin continued in common use in the Sicilian theme until the fall of Syracuse in 878.
 The trachy, introduced in the 11th century, was equivalent in value to the old tremissis.
 Although it was not made of gold, it was one third of the standard golden hyperpyron.
 It was not, however, called tremissis.

 Outside of the Roman empire, tremisses were minted by the Anglo-Saxons, Burgundians, Franks, Frisians, Lombards, Ostrogoths, Suevi and Visigoths between the 5th and 8th centuries.
 The word tremissis was borrowed into Old English as thrymsa.